jj5/kickass-crypto/README.md

 If there were any errors registered by the OpenSSL library functions (which this library calls to do the heavy lifting), then the last such error is available if you call the `get_openssl_error`.
-You can clear the current error list and OpenSSL error messages by calling the method `clear_error`.
+You can clear the current error list and OpenSSL error message by calling the method `clear_error`.

 ## Cipher suite

 This library is a wrapper around the PHP OpenSSL implementation.
-The cipher suite we use is the [AES-256-GCM](https://crypt-app.net/info/aes-256-gcm.html).
+The cipher suite we use is [AES-256-GCM](https://crypt-app.net/info/aes-256-gcm.html).

 ## Secret keys and passphrases